Sixteenth Street Heights: Culture

-Commercial Areas
+Commercial areas

-Unlike the neighboring areas of Brightwood, Columbia Heights, and Petworth, 16th Street Heights has few commercial districts.
+Unlike the neighboring areas of Brightwood, Columbia Heights, and Petworth, 16th Street Heights has few commercial districts as it cherishes its residential character.
 Aside from a handful of corner shops in other areas of the neighborhood, businesses are confined to Georgia Avenue, 14th Street between Buchanan Street and Decatur Street, and the area surrounding the intersection of 14th Street, Colorado Avenue, and Kennedy Street.
-The Columbia Heights business district also extends up to Shepherd Street in the southern end of the neighborhood.
+The Columbia Heights business district also extends to Shepherd Street in the southern end of the neighborhood.
 Many residents drive elsewhere for most of their shopping.

-The 14th and Colorado area was once home to a popular restaurant, Colorado Kitchen, and Twins Lounge, a notable jazz club.
+The 14th and Colorado area was once home to Colorado Kitchen, and Twins Lounge, a notable jazz club.
 Both have closed.

 Churches

 More than 45 churches line 16th Street between Silver Spring, Maryland, and Lafayette Square.
 In 2008, the LDS Church bought a convent on 1.5 acre at the corner of 16th Street and Emerson Street and demolished it.
 They sought to build a meetinghouse on the site with a 105 ft steeple.
 Neighborhood outcry was fierce; many residents displayed lawn signs that read, "Too Big, Too Much, Too Many."
-Opponents of the church sought to extend southward the Sixteenth Street Heights overlay zone, which is divided into SSH-1 from Military Road to Colorado Avenue and SSH-2 from Colorado to Decatur.
+Opponents of the church sought to extend southward the Sixteenth Street Heights overlay zone that residents had fought long and hard to create, which is divided into SSH-1 from Military Road to Colorado Avenue and SSH-2 from Colorado to Decatur.
 Both restrict non-residential uses and associated parking by requiring Board of Zoning Adjustment approval.
 After much discussion, approval was granted to build the church, which was completed in October 2012 and is now home to two Mormon congregations: the Washington, DC, 3rd Ward and the Mount Pleasant Spanish-speaking Branch.